 What is Eye Movement Desensitization and Reprocessing (EMDR)?

 Most memories you can look back on with a neutral or no reaction.
 However, when something stressful or traumatic occurs, the brain stores that information along with the images, thoughts, feelings, sensations, etc. associated with that memory.
 So, anytime you get a reminder of that experience, you may react as if it’s actually happening all over again.
 Even have those same thoughts, feelings, sensations.
-The memory gets locked up in the brain that way, and you are unable to access the part of the brain that allows to problem solve.
+The memory gets locked up in the brain in a fragmented way, and you are unable to access the part of the brain that allows you to problem solve.
 EMDR helps to unblock the memory network and allows it to link up with your problem-solving brain.
 That way, when you get a reminder (trigger), your brain can better process that information.
 Thus, you will no longer react to that previous stressful/traumatic memory the same way.